After having rocked U.S. consumers at levels not experienced in more than 40 years, inflation has moderated in 2023.

 And rising natural gas prices have led to spikes in the cost of electricity, sending energy bills soaring in some cities.

 The federal government has taken steps to combat rising prices.
-President Joe Biden has authorized several withdrawals from the nation’s Strategic Petroleum Reserve, and more than 20 states, including New York, Connecticut and Georgia, either paused their local gas taxes or introduced legislation to do so.
+President Joe Biden authorized several withdrawals from the Strategic Petroleum Reserve, and more than 20 states, including New York, Connecticut and Georgia, either paused their local gas taxes or introduced legislation to do so.